PyTweet/PyTweet/README.md

 ## Usage

 Before using PyTweet you have to setup an application [here](https://apps.twitter.com).
 For a more comfortable experience, you can create an application inside a project.
-Most endpoints require the client to have read, post and direct_messages app permissions and elevated access type.
+Most endpoints require the client to have `read`, `write` and `direct_messages` app permissions and elevated access type.
 For more accessibility you can create a dev environment to support events and other premium endpoints.
 If you have any questions, please open an issue or ask in the official [PyTweet Discord](https://discord.gg/nxZCE9EbVr).

 ```py
 import pytweet